-Total jobs increased 18% from 2001 to 2017 to 464,500.
-That rate of growth is similar to the nation, a bit higher than the state and above Essex County’s comparable counties.
+Total jobs increased 21% from 2001 to 2019 to 475,000.
+That rate of growth is similar to the state, a bit lower than the nation and above two of Essex County’s comparable counties.

-The largest sectors in Essex County were very similar to the state and nation: 16% of total jobs were in Health Care and Social Assistance and Trade, Transportation and Utilities, 14% in Professional and Business Services, 10% in Leisure and Hospitality and 9% in each of the following: Financial Activities, Government, and Manufacturing.
+The largest sectors in Essex County were very similar to the state and nation: 15% of total jobs were in Health Care and Social Assistance and 17% in Trade, Transportation and Utilities, 14% in Professional and Business Services, 10% in Leisure and Hospitality and 9% in each of the following: Financial Activities, Government, and Manufacturing.

 In Essex County, as in the state and nation, women’s earnings tended to lag men’s earnings in the same occupations.
 For all occupations, Essex County women earned 80% of men’s earnings.

 Self-employment in Essex County brings in more revenue per resident than for the nation as a whole.
-Essex County had just over $6,500 in self-employment revenue per resident in 2016, on par with the state and $800 higher per resident that the nation.
-However, Essex County’s level was down 3% since 2000.
+Essex County had about $7,300 in self-employment revenue per resident in 2018, above the state and over $900 higher per resident that the nation.
+Essex County’s level was up 3% since 2000.

 Unemployment in the county fell to 3.8% in 2017, a continuation of the steady decline in unemployment rates since the peak of 8.7% in 2009 and similar with the state, and below the nation and comparable counties except Middlesex which was 3%.
 However, Essex County’s unemployment is still nearly twice the low of 2.7% in 2000.

-In 2013-17, unemployment was higher among Hispanic and African American residents at about 9% than among Asian and white residents, similar to the disparities seen at the state and national levels.
+In 2015-19, unemployment was higher among Hispanic and African American residents at about 6% and 8% than among Asian and white residents, similar to the disparities seen at the state and national levels.